 This first chart shows what percentage of graduates go into each industry.
 You’ll see that consulting, technology, and financial services take up the majority of the graph, but here, you can look by school.

 For example, let’s look at the Healthcare industry – the yellow bar.
-At Booth, a small percentage of students go into Healthcare, while at Vanderbilt Owen it’s the 2nd most common industry after consulting.
+At Booth, a small percentage of students go into Healthcare, while at Minnesota Carlson it’s the 2nd most common industry after consulting.
 This will start to help you decipher your job opportunities by MBA program.

 In this next chart, you’ll see the number of graduates that enter each industry, which is important to look at since the school sizes vary so dramatically.